-We read in Christian media remarkable feats of great evangelists who are “taking nations” and “impacting the world for Christ.”
+We read in Christian media about the remarkable feats of great evangelists who are "taking nations" and "impacting the world for Christ."
 Images of the masses tightly crowded together in stadiums waiting for God’s man of faith and power are transmitted.

-Some evangelists are dropped off behind the platform by white limousines with police escorts; others delivered by helicopter and surrounded by bodyguards.
-Skyscrapers of speakers stacked atop each other rumble the message for all daring to come within miles of the “main event.”
+Some evangelists are dropped off behind the platform by white limousines with police escorts; others are delivered by helicopter and surrounded by bodyguards.
+Skyscrapers of speakers stacked atop each other rumble the message for all daring to come within miles of the "main event."

 For some reason, however, I don’t feel the same today as I once did.
 There was a time when the main event excited me.
 It was awesome to see so many people gathered in one place.
-But there is something in me that says, “It’s terrific that so many people are gathering to hear the Gospel message, ” yet something grieves me while witnessing the presentation.
+But there is something in me that says, "It’s terrific that so many people are gathering to hear the Gospel message," yet something grieves me while witnessing the presentation.

 Could it be possible that the Holy Spirit is trying to show me something?
 Am I the only one who feels like something is wrong with this picture?
-After all, what could be wrong with great events like this where so many gathering to hear the Gospel?
+After all, what could be wrong with great events like this where so many gather to hear the Gospel?